NATIONAL BIG DATA CHALLENGE 2018-2019

 This year’s competition is focused on exploratory data analysis of Canadian Space Agency (CSA), National Aeronautics and Space Administration (NASA) and European Space Agency (ESA) open data to produce descriptive and graphical summaries of data with the goal of revealing the impact of environmental condition on human health and well-being.
 It invites high school students to go further into predictive analytics of optimal environmental characteristics for long-term, long-distance space travel.

-- Seek and suggest sustainable environmental solutions for terrestrial and extraterrestrial living space for humans
+- Seek and suggest environmental, socioeconomic solutions for sustainable living environments.

-Engage in self-directed learning through trial-and-error rather than simply watching others code.
-Participate in our workshops to learn the data science skills needed for you to analyse your problems
+Engage in self-directed learning through trial-and-error.
+Participate in our workshops to learn the data science skills needed for you to analyse your problems.

 we emphasize four key skills